Call Us (866) 261-0104 info@diversified1031.com

 Loan Repayment Dynamics

 Upon selling the property, the DST manager uses the proceeds to settle the loan.
 After covering final expenses, any remaining equity is distributed among individual investors, reflecting their proportional ownership.
-It should be noted that once the property sells and loan is settled, the investor must replace their debt/loan in their next purchase based upon their percentage of ownership.
+It’s important to note once the property sells and loan is settled, the investor must replace debt/loan in their next purchase. based upon their percentage of ownership.

 Tax Implications

-Interest payments from DST loans may offer tax benefits, subject to individual circumstances including that loan interest is deductible against income as an expense.
-Consulting with tax advisors is advisable to optimize tax advantages based on specific investment scenarios.
+Interest payments from DST loans may offer tax benefits, subject to individual circumstances, including being deductible against income as an expense.
+For a deeper dive, consulting with a tax advisor is advisable to optimize tax advantages based on specific investment scenarios.

 Summary of Investor Responsibilities

-Investing in a DST enables investors to leverage the trust’s structured debt framework without undergoing loan applications or affecting personal credit scores.
-Investors generally assume minimal liability for DST loan obligations, reinforcing the appeal of this investment vehicle for those seeking passive real estate exposure.
+Investing in a DST enables investors to leverage the trust’s pre-structured debt framework without undergoing loan applications or affecting personal credit scores.
+Investors generally assume liability for DST loan obligations, reinforcing the appeal of this investment vehicle for those seeking passive real estate exposure.

 Conclusion